mgtools/MicroKPNN/README.md

 # MicroKPNN
- Knowledge-primed neural network for microbiome-based human host phenotype prediction
+ MicroKPNN is a knowledge-primed neural network for microbiome-based human host phenotype prediction.

  The prior-knowledge used in MicroKPNN includes the metabolic activities of different bacterial species, phylogenetic relationship and bacterial community information.